 The reality is rather different, these aren’t taxi services or hotels but people with real political and financial clout.
 These are the same organisations who managed to persuade governments to bankrupt themselves in order to bail them out in 2008.

 In the late 1990s and early 2000 there was a similar bubble around Linux and open source software.
 A number of companies at the front of it including VA Linux didn’t last the bubble, but the effect was to make Linux ubiquitous from consumer electronics to banking systems.
 I suspect a similar impact for technologies such as Blockchain.
-It may prove to be a handier way than historic transactional databases for say credit card companies; but that doesn’t mean that corporate enterprises will buy the technology or services from start-ups.
+It may prove to be a handier way than historic transactional databases for say low transaction rate businesses; but that doesn’t mean that corporate enterprises will buy the technology or services from start-ups.
 Instead, the bits that prove themselves through the Linux Foundation are likely to be co-opted by the likes of HP, Oracle or Huawei in the future.

 Ultimately these providers aren’t selling a shiny technology but trust.
 Think of it in terms of two axis of risk: